EmilyCheoh/notes/lec14/README.md

 level-order traversal.
 This will be important in a bit.

-The binary heap has the same heap condition as the binomial heap, namely, that every node’s value is less than its children’s values (and by transitivity, their children’s).
+The binary heap has the same heap condition as the binomial heap, namely, that every node’s value is less than or equal to its children’s values (and by transitivity, their children’s).

 To add an element to the heap, we add a node containing the new element to the end of the level-order traversal—that is,